peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 - Pure Pursuit has the worst accuracy (highest RMSE & MAE)

--All models failed on the Double Track setup because heading from odom not percise i try too increase R in odom and lower R from imu and i still error
+- All models failed on the Double Track setup because heading from odom not percise i try too increase R in odom and lower R from imu and i still error

 - Stanley performs slightly better than Pure Pursuit but still struggles in Single Track